 There is no set timeline for when your contract should be signed but the rule-of-thumb is at a ‘reasonably’ early point prior to the wedding.
 You should also be aware that the terms of validity greatly vary depending on your state.
 Some states, like Texas, have no minimum requirement.
 Read more about Texas prenup law here.

 For example, in California, there must be 7 days between the parties being presented with the contract and the date of signature.
 This requirement is enforced to ensure both parties have enough time to consider legal representation should they want it.
-More specific information surrounding state laws can be found here.

 Unfortunately, some couples fail to start the process until immediately before the wedding, meaning that the contract is signed either the day before (or even the day of) the wedding.
 This is not a great idea for your prenup, but also not a great idea for your marriage.
 In these instances, there can be legal implications if you try to enforce the agreement in the future, and it becomes more likely that the agreement will be disputed or contested.